h4de5/kag-dedicatedserver/README.md

 If you need to change the autoconfig beyond what the environment variables can do, you can create an autoconfig.cfg file in the same location as your script.

 `-v autoconfig.cfg:/opt/KAG/autoconfig.cfg`

+## Using docker-compose
+For installing docker-compose see: https://docs.docker.com/compose/install/

+All environment variables listed above can be modified in the `docker-compose.yml` file.
+To start the container run the following command in the cloned directory:

+`docker-compose up -d`

+This is similar to the `docker run` command from above.

+To rebuild your docker image in place and make sure you run the latest server binary, execute this command:

+`docker-compose up -d --force-recreate --build`